hunterdp/dmtcp/README.md

 DMTCP supports the commonly used OFED API for InfiniBand, as well as its integration with various implementations of MPI, and resource managers (e.g., SLURM).

-THe DMTCP Project is always looking for assistance in support the project.
+The DMTCP Project is always looking for assistance in support the project.
+Please see our [How to Contrinbut Guide](./governance/contributing.md) on how to setup your environement to start contributing.
+To find out what areas we are looking for assitance with please recview the [following page](./governanre/contributing_areas.md)

 # Resources